provose/provose/docs/tutorial/index.md

 ## Set up an S3 bucket to store Terraform state

-Terraform operates by tracking the state of your AWS configuration and then applying any differences between your local Terraform files and the state.
-By default, Terraform stores state information in a local file named `terraform.tfstate`, but Terraform [can also work with state stored remotely in the cloud](https://www.terraform.io/docs/state/remote.html).
+By default, Terraform stores state about your resources in a local file called `terraform.tfstate`.
+Terraform is also capable of storing this state in [various remote backends](https://www.terraform.io/docs/state/remote.html) like an Amazon S3 bucket.

-Provose recommends that you store your Terraform state in an Amazon S3 bucket that is accessible to every user that needs to run Terraform, but nobody else.
-Your Terraform state contains secrets that could be used to compromise resources in your AWS account, so make sure that nobody untrusted can access it.

 Terraform's [enterprise version](https://www.hashicorp.com/products/terraform/) also offers remote state storage, but that is beyond the scope of this tutorial.
 All features of Provose are available through the free and open-source version of Terraform.

+If you do not already have a project with pre-configured Terraform state, we recommend you follow these steps to:
+1. Use Terraform to create the S3 bucket that we will use to store Terraform state.
+2. Terraform stores the local state from #1 in a local `terraform.tfstate` file.
+3. We tell Terraform to move the contents of the local state file from #2 into the S3 bucket we created in #1.

-If the domain name you have chosen was `example-internal.com` and you want to deploy to the AWS region `us-east-1`, then Provose's recommended Terraform state configuration looks like:
+If the domain name you have chosen was `example-internal.com` and you want to deploy to the AWS region `us-east-1`, then the first version of our Terraform state configuration looks like this:

 ```terraform
 terraform {